Understanding the Connection Between Eating Disorders and Addiction

 Eating disorder and addictions may have more of a correlation than most people think.
 While they do affect both sexes, women are the primary victims of disordered eating and substance abuse.
 They cause a tremendous amount of physical and psychological pain, which women often attempt to self-medicate with substances.

 If you’re a woman who is suffering from an eating disorder and drug addiction or alcoholism, you’re not alone.
 You also don’t need to go through this challenging time by yourself.
 However, it is very important for you to get the right kind of help.

 When disordered eating and addiction occur side by side, this is called having a co-occurring disorder.
 This type of issue requires specialized treatment for recovery to take place.
 It’s not enough to treat one condition and ignore the other, even for the short-term.
 Dual diagnosis treatment can make a big difference in your life and in your healing.
 At Women’s Recovery, we are proud to provide treatment for eating disorders when they co-occur with addiction.
 If you need treatment for an addiction and an eating disorder, please contact Women’s Recovery at 833.754.0554 today to learn about our addiction treatment guides.

 What is the Link Between Eating Disorders and Substance Abuse?

 As a result, women with eating disorders will often turn to drugs or alcohol as a way to cope.
 Drinking or using substances allows them to escape how they feel, even if it’s just for a short time.
-Almost 50% of women with disordered eating also suffer from addictions as well.

 Research tells us that eating disorders and alcohol use disorder are very common.
 In fact, this condition might be more common than disordered eating and drug use.
 Women with this co-occurring disorder usually suffer from other psychiatric issues as well.
 Personality disorders are not unusual, and other problems may be present as well.